The Vermont Statutes Online

 (2) “Assessment” means a response to a report of child abuse or neglect that focuses on the identification of the strengths and support needs of the child and the family and any services they may require to improve or restore their well-being and to reduce the risk of future harm.
 The child and family assessment does not result in a formal determination as to whether the reported abuse or neglect has occurred.

 (3) “Child” means an individual under the age of majority.

 (4) “Child Protection Registry” means a record of all investigations that have resulted in a substantiated report on or after January 1, 1992.

-(5) "Emotional maltreatment" means a pattern of malicious behavior which results in impaired psychological growth and development.
+(5) “Emotional maltreatment” means a pattern of malicious behavior that results in impaired psychological growth and development.

 (6) “Harm” can occur by:

 (A) Physical injury or emotional maltreatment.

 (B) Failure to supply the child with adequate food, clothing, shelter, or health care.
 As used in this subchapter, “adequate health care” includes any medical or nonmedical remedial health care permitted or authorized under State law.
 Notwithstanding that a child might be found to be without proper parental care under chapters 51 and 53 of this title, a parent or other person responsible for a child’s care legitimately practicing his or her religious beliefs who thereby does not provide specified medical treatment for a child shall not be considered neglectful for that reason alone.

 (7) “Investigation” means a response to a report of child abuse or neglect that begins with the systematic gathering of information to determine whether the abuse or neglect has occurred and, if so, the appropriate response.
 An investigation shall result in a formal determination as to whether the reported abuse or neglect has occurred.